Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 If fewer than 24 semester credit hours are needed to complete the degree requirements, the remaining hours needed to reach 24 may consist of elective credit.

+Students seeking a second degree may not seek the same degree type as was previous earned.
+For example, if a student has previously earned a Bachelor of Arts degree, they may not return to complete a second Bachelor of Arts degree.
 Students seeking a second degree and students who change majors are monitored under the SAP policy and may have quantitative maximum time frame considerations identified.
 See the “degree completion” description.

 Double Major and Dual Degrees